Acid-Base Balance in the Human Body

 - Fresh vegetable juice is a good buffering source.

 - Decrease stress, anxiety and depression, which are all sources of acidosis.
 Practice stress-management techniques (yoga, walking, swimming, meditation, aerobics and weight-bearing exercise).
 Get Exercise!

 - Most every mineral that is necessary for good health is alkaline in nature, including calcium, magnesium, zinc, copper, potassium, manganese, sodium, boron, silica and potassium.
 Most vitamins are also alkaline.
 Because alkaline minerals and vitamins are water-soluble, the major amounts of these nutrients are spilled into the urine every day.
-This is one reason why taking a MULTI-VITAMIN/MINERAL supplement daily is a good idea.
 Most of the nutrients in our food today are lost by chemical fertilizers, acid rain, soil depletion, pesticides, and other pollutants.